charlottitje/rRNA-depleation-project/README.md

    file containing the Snakemake pipeline
 - scripts/
    directory containing all the custom python scripts for the pipeline
-- logs/
-   output directory for the log reports and error messages for all the Snakemake rules
 - genomes/
    empty directory in with to place the genome fasta files of the species of interest, formatted as: species_name.fna
-- guide_finder/
-   output directory with the fasta files containing all the guides on each sequence
-- rRNA_fasta/
-output directory for barrnap containing the fasta sequences of the rRNA
-- rRNA_gff/
-  output directory for barrnap containing the fasta sequences of the rRNA

 #### Create a conda environment with the following tools: